xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 * analytics.katalon.com
 * testops.katalon.com

-### CAPTCHA required
+#### CAPTCHA required

-CAPTCHA is required when a user enters an incorrect password for 5 consecutive times.
+CAPTCHA is required when users enter incorrect passwords for multiple consecutive times.
 At that time, you should log into [Katalon TestOps](https://analytics.katalon.com/) with that account and enter the captcha.
 After that, you should be able to activate Katalon Studio normally.

 ## Offline Activation